Pull to refresh

 Overview

-HUD tried to rewrite the rules of America’s biggest homelessness grant program in the middle of the funding cycle—then acted surprised when states and cities ran to court.
-On December 19, Judge Mary McElroy told HUD: stop.
-Not later—now.
+HUD tried to rewrite the rules of America's biggest homelessness grant program in the middle of the funding cycle.
+On December 19, after states and cities sued, Judge Mary McElroy told HUD: stop—effective immediately.

-The stakes aren’t abstract.
-The plaintiffs say the new conditions would shove money away from permanent housing and threaten housing stability for roughly 170,000 people.
-Under the injunction, HUD has to run the Continuum of Care competition under the old rules while the lawsuit grinds on—buying time for local providers, and blocking a federal attempt to reshape homelessness policy by contract.
+The stakes aren't abstract.
+The lawsuit argues that the new conditions would shove money away from permanent housing and threaten housing stability for roughly 170,000 people.
+Under the injunction, HUD has to run the Continuum of Care competition under the old rules while the lawsuit grinds on.

 Key Indicators